NRS048/OmniMakenki-KIWI/README.md

 ## Support

-For support, dm `dat_monkey06two` on discord, find him on the [MACRObot.us discord](https://discord.gg/SXwArmv)
+For support, dm `n8.click` on discord, find him on the [MACRObot.us discord](https://discord.gg/SXwArmv)

-By using this, please understand that this program has been butchered from the origional code written by Mark R, It *should* work, but it is extremely at your own risk, you must test it before use in any copmbat or technical environment.
+By using this, please understand that this program has been butchered from the origional code written by Mark R, It *should* work, but it is extremely at your own risk, previously built in safeties or watchdogs have not been fully checked and retested.
+You must test it before use in any combat or technical environment.